DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/index.rst

 This section is a detailed description about the functionalities of each node.
 You can also find examples here

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents

    Recipe/index
-   Data/index
+   Data Control/index
-   Flowchart control/index
+   Flowchart_control/index
    Utils/index
    Image Processing/index
    3D Processing/index